(Go here to see our previous episode.)

 I limped home.

-I went around to the back of the house, near which my aunts have a little wooden shower shack, its boards covered with a rippled green paint that almost seems and feels and smells like something living, like moss or the bark of some odd fruit.
+I went around to the back of the house, near which my aunts have a little wooden shower shack, its boards covered with a rippled sun-bleached green paint that almost seems and feels and smells like something living, like moss or the skin of some strange fruit.

-I showered myself off, keeping my swimming trunks on, and I rinsed out my sandy Keds under the shower head.
+I put my damp wallet on a ledge and showered myself off, keeping my swimming trunks on, and I rinsed off my sandy flip-flops under the shower head.

-I left my sneakers on the floor boards outside the showers and walked dripping wet to a clothesline and hung up my sodden and sandy towel.
+I got my wallet and walked dripping wet to a clothesline and hung up my sodden and sandy towel.
 My aunts or mother would perform their magic, and sometime tomorrow this towel, or one much like it, would appear, neatly folded, in my drawer.